Brian Lanoil, Ph.D., B.A.

 The vast majority of Earth’s biosphere exists in permanently cold environments, including polar regions (14% of surface area) and deep ocean (90% by volume).
 Microorganisms are often the sole or dominant (both numerically and in terms of biomass) inhabitants of widespread cold environments such as subglacial systems, high arctic tundra soils, ice cores, and sub-ice marine environments.
 These environments are particularly susceptible to climate change as they are often poised between frozen and unfrozen states.
 Previous work in our lab has focused on glacial, proglacial, and subglacial microbiology; Arctic soils; and sea ice microbiology.
 Current projects in the laboratory in this area include:

-This is a relatively new area of research for my laboratory.
-Our focus is on using the high resilience and rapid adaptation of microbial communities to disturbance to help determine optimal reclamation pathways for systems impacted by energy extraction (conventional and non-conventional oil and gas extraction, including oil sands and “fracking”).
-We call this approach “reclamation genomics” and are looking for interested partners and students to pursue this research.
-Our current project involves examining the impact of different ratios of peat and subsoil in a peat-mineral mix reclamation substrate on microbial community structure and function.
+Our focus is on using the high resilience and rapid adaptation of microbial communities to disturbance to help determine optimal methods for regenerative agriculture and improving soil health.
+We are looking for interested partners and students to pursue this research.
+Our current projects involve examining soils from around Alberta to determine the impact of agricultural processes (e.g. tillage, synthetic fertilizer application, crop type) on microbial community structure and function, and using those changes to help determine soil health.

 The methods that we use in my laboratory are both traditional microbiology and (meta)genomics based, although the emphasis is on non-culture based methods.
 Some of the main approaches we use include: